Arisaema triphyllum: Distribution and habitatArisaema triphyllum sensu lato is wide-ranging across eastern North America, from Nova Scotia in the northeast to Florida in the southeast, stretching westward across the Mississippi River valley into the Great Plains, from Texas in the southwest to Manitoba in the northwest. It is common throughout most of its range, occurring in most counties in over 30 states in the eastern U.S.

 Less is known about the distribution of Arisaema triphyllum sensu stricto.
 Based on records of Arisaema triphyllum subsp. triphyllum, it may be inferred that the former is likewise wide-ranging, with known occurrences across 6 provinces and 37 states plus the District of Columbia.
-In the southeastern United States, it is common as far south as the Florida panhandle.
+In the southeastern United States, it is common as far south as the Florida panhandle.A. triphyllum occurs in mesic, shaded forests.